Bee a part of it!

 Bee-friending your garden: Companion planting.

-This is a new experiment this year, focused in Brighton, where we are hoping to look at if growing ‘bee-friendly’ flowers (or any flowers, really) close to crop plants can improve their harvest.
+A garden-based experiment taking part in Brighton, looking at if growing ‘bee-friendly’ flowers (or any flowers, really) close to crop plants can improve their harvest.
 There is plenty of advice on how growing these flowers will help support bees - but does that mean the bees will do a better job too?

 Would we be better off with vegetables in the flowerbed (or flowers in the veggie bed), or are some companions not-so-friendly?
 Let's find out.

 Shopping in the garden

 Growing your own food is rewarding and fun, and it's always nice to know how well you've done in the year.
 We're going to be looking for gardeners / allotment holders / people with particularly enthusiastic window boxes, to record the yields of fruits and veg they make over the year.
 We can compare the price of similar items in supermarkets or specialist growers, and get an idea of how much your local pollination was worth over the year!

 Try it for yourself: Download the spreadsheet here

 We are also pleased to be a part of the new Sussex Citizen Science initiative - the Buzz Club